yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

   The `run` script starts a YugabyteDB cluster, demonstrates load balancing through Java applications, and then destroys the cluster.

-  In the beginning, the script displays a menu with two options: `UniformLoadBalance` and `TopologyAwareLoadBalance`.
-Selecting one of these options starts running the corresponding script with its Java application in the background.
+  When started, the script displays a menu with two options: `UniformLoadBalance` and `TopologyAwareLoadBalance`.
+Choose one of these options to run the corresponding script with its Java application in the background.

 ## Further Reading